 If you want us to reimburse you for a Medicare service or item or you are asking us to pay a health care provider for a Medicaid service or item you paid for, you will ask us to make this coverage decision.
-We will check to see if the medical care you paid for is a covered service.
-We will also check to see if you followed all the rules for using your coverage for medical care.
+We will check to see if the medical care you paid for is a covered service (see Chapter 4, Medical Benefits Chart (what is covered)).
+We will also check to see if you followed all the rules for using your coverage for medical care (these rules are given in Chapter 3 of this booklet, Using the plan's coverage for your medical and other covered services).

-- If we say yes to your request: If the Medicare medical care is covered, we will send you the payment for the cost within 60 calendar days after we receive your request. - If the Medicaid care that you paid a health care provider for is covered and you think we should pay the health care provider instead, we will send your health care provider the payment for the cost within 60 calendar days after we receive your request. - Then you will need to contact your health care provider to get them to pay you back.
-If you haven't paid for the medical care, we will send the payment directly to the health care provider. - If we say no to your request: If the medical care is not covered, or you did not follow all the rules, we will not send payment.
+- If we say yes to your request: If the medical care is covered and you followed all the rules, we will send you the payment for the cost typically within 30 calendar days, but no later than 60 calendar days after we receive your request.
+If you haven't paid for the medical care, we will send the payment directly to the provider. - If we say no to your request: If the medical care is not covered, or you did not follow all the rules, we will not send payment.
 Instead, we will send you a letter that says we will not pay for the medical care and the reasons why.